Dingyi-Lai/Dingyi-Lai.github.io/_posts/2025-03-01-from-Slurm-batch-workflow-to-kafka-pipline-using-python.md

 - Use **Kafka Connect** to sink data directly into databases or object stores.
 - Monitor throughput and latency via **Kafka’s metrics** and adjust producer/consumer configs (e.g. `linger_ms`, batch sizes, retries).

----

-By following this recipe, you seamlessly leverage your Slurm/HAICORE expertise to build robust, real-time Kafka pipelines in Python—perfectly aligning with modern “Data Analysis Engineer” roles that demand scalable, streaming data architectures.